cs21x/python/psets/1/approximation.md

 TODO

+## Specification

-## Polynomials
+### Polynomials

 For this problem set, we will be representing polynomials as tuples.
 The index of a number in the tuple represents the power, and the value at that index represents the coefficient for that term.

 So for example, the polynomial __x<sup>4</sup> + 3x<sup>3</sup> + 17.5x<sup>2</sup> – 13.39__ would be represented by the tuple __(-13.39, 0.0, 17.5, 3.0, 1.0)__.
 This is because the tuple represents __-13.39x<sup>0</sup> + 0.0x<sup>1</sup> + 17.5x<sup>2</sup> + 3.0x<sup>3</sup> + 1.0x<sup>4</sup>__, which is the same as __x<sup>4</sup> + 3x<sup>3</sup> + 17.5x<sup>2</sup> – 13.39__

-Implement the `evaluate_poly` function.
+* Implement the `evaluate_poly` function.
 This function evaluates a polynomial function for the given x value.
-It takes in a tuple of numbers poly and a number x.
-By number, we mean that x and each element of poly is a float. `evaluate_poly` takes the polynomial represented by poly and computes its value at x.
-It returns this value as a float.
+* It takes in a tuple of numbers poly and a number x.
+By number, we mean that x and each element of poly is a float.
+* `evaluate_poly` takes the polynomial represented by poly and computes its value at x.
+* It returns this value as a float.

-## Derivatives
+### Derivatives

 As stated before, we will need to find f'(x<sub>n</sub>), where f'(x) is the derivative of f(x).
 Recall that the derivative of a polynomial f(x) = ax<sup>b</sup> is f'(x) = abx<sup>b - 1</sup>, unless b = 0, in which case f'(x) = 0.
 To compute the derivative of a polynomial function with many terms, you just do the same thing to every term individually.
 For example, if __f(x) = x<sup>4</sup> + 3x<sup>3</sup> + 17.5x<sup>2</sup> – 13.39__, then __f'(x) = 4x<sup>3</sup> + 9x<sup>2</sup> + 35x__.

-Implement the `compute_deriv` function.
+* Implement the `compute_deriv` function.
 This function computes the derivative of a polynomial function.
-It takes in a tuple of numbers poly and returns the derivative, which is also a polynomial represented by a tuple.
+* It takes in a tuple of numbers poly and returns the derivative, which is also a polynomial represented by a tuple.

-## Newton’s Method
+### Newton’s Method

 Newton’s method (also known as the Newton-Raphson method) is a successive approximation method for finding the roots of a function.
 Recall that the roots of a function f(x) are the values of x such that f(x) = 0.
 You can read more about Newton’s method [here](https://en.wikipedia.org/wiki/Newton%27s_method).